jiabailie/Algorithm/README.md

 /gcj, its questions come from some practices of Google Code Jam;

+/marathon, some questions come from Marathon match of Topcoder;

-/srm, its questions come from Single Round Game of TopCoder.
+/srm, its questions come from Single Round Game of TopCoder;

+/well-known-questions, some popular interview questions or famous algorithm questions.